List of 2022 FIFA World Cup controversies: Netherlands vs Argentina quarter-final

 After the game Lionel Messi asked FIFA to expel Mateu Lahoz.
 Messi also criticised the Netherlands manager: "Louis van Gaal says they play good football, but what he did was put tall people and spam long balls" and blamed Mateu Lahoz for causing the game to go on longer than it should have: "The referee sent us into extra time".
 The referee's decision not to show the yellow card to Messi for a deliberate handball also attracted comment, though Messi was eventually booked in the 10th minute of injury time at the end of the second half, at which point he would have been sent off with a red card if he had been booked for the earlier foul.
 Argentina's goalkeeper Emiliano Martínez described Mateu Lahoz as "crazy, the worst referee of the tournament, he is arrogant.
 You say something to him and he talks back to you badly.
 I think since Spain went out [to Morocco in the Round of 16] he wanted us to go out as well".

 Before Argentine player Lautaro Martínez started walking to kick his penalty shot, several Dutch players started to surround him, in an attempt to psych him out, even though a player is supposed to go to kick the shot alone.
 He would later go on to score Argentina's decisive shot, that qualified them to the semi-finals.
-Immediately following the penalty shootout victory, several Argentina players goaded the losing Netherlands players, e.g. Nicolás Otamendi raised his hands behind his ears, Leandro Paredes and Gonzalo Montiel gestured directly at them, while Alexis Mac Allister, Germán Pezzella and Ángel Di María screamed at their beaten opponents, action harshly shunned by some foreign commentators and claimed as misunderstood by some others.
+Immediately following the penalty shoot-out victory, several Argentina players goaded the losing Netherlands players, e.g. Nicolás Otamendi raised his hands behind his ears, Leandro Paredes and Gonzalo Montiel gestured directly at them, while Alexis Mac Allister, Germán Pezzella and Ángel Di María screamed at their beaten opponents, action harshly shunned by some foreign commentators and claimed as misunderstood by some others.
 However, the next day, an overhead camera recorded the incident between Martínez and the chasing Dutch players.

 Messi, while giving a post-match interview, said to Wout Weghorst: "What are you looking at, fool?
 Go away, go back there."